KeeganPren/mke_terminal_rr/check_lists/interest_checklist.md

   * Making it resemble home but not so obviously Milwaukee would be nice to I can change out motive power for some of the Chicago/Indiana roads like BRC, IHD, South Shore Line, etc.
   * There are a handful of themes that I could work with.
 The [list of themes]("theme_list.md") has been identified with its pros and cons.

 4. In terms of operations which do you enjoy the most: yard classification, industry spotting, or a mix?
 Maybe you just want some casual shuttling back and forth.
-Some people don't need any operations at all and just want a dioramam with some movement.
+Some people don't need any operations at all and just want a diorama with some movement.
   * I mostly like industrial switching.
   * Having a yard to make up trains for a local would be nice, but space may be an issue.
   * Having extra tracks on the mainline to display static trains for display would be nice.